How to Choose a Law Degree Concentration or Specialization

 Is it possible to work in an area of law besides my specialty?

 Yes, it is possible to work in an area of law besides your specialty.
-Some legal career options, like a compliance officer, require a mix of strong communication, problem-solving skills and legal knowledge to be in the occupation.
-The skills and knowledge you gain through your degree program may apply to multiple areas of law, which can give you a few different legal specialties to choose from.
+Some legal career options, like a compliance officer, benefit from a mix of strong communication, problem-solving skills and legal knowledge.
+The skills and knowledge you gain through your degree program may apply to multiple areas of law, which can give you a few different legal specialties and careers as options.

 Is a general track less advantageous than a degree with a concentration?

 Not necessarily.
-Regardless of what path or law degree concentration you choose, you will be equipped with a lot of knowledge that can apply to many levels within the industry.
-You may be able to determine which law degree concentration meets your needs best while enrolled in a general track program.
-Remember, your career goals likely differ from that of your peers.
+Regardless of your chosen law degree concentration, you can apply the knowledge you gain to a wide range of roles in the legal industry.
+While enrolled in a general track program, you may be able to determine which law degree concentration aligns best with your requirements.
+Remember, your career goals may differ from that of your peers.
 So, make a decision about your legal education based on those goals and what drives you.

-These degrees may offer similar law specializations, but they are different in terms of what is required at each level.
-For example, an MLS degree may allow you to explore concentrations that require general legal knowledge, including becoming a paralegal, arbitrator and more; J.D. programs cover broad theories and concepts within the U.S. legal system; and LL.M. degrees are designed for lawyers to demonstrate enhanced expertise in certain fields of law.
-Learn more about the differences between MLS vs LL.M. vs J.D.
+These degrees may offer similar law specializations, but the requirements and scope for each can differ.
+For example, an MLS degree may allow you to explore concentrations and roles that require general legal knowledge, including becoming a paralegal, arbitrator and more; JD programs cover broad theories and concepts within the U.S. legal system; and LLM degrees are designed for lawyers who seek enhanced expertise in certain fields of law.
+Learn more about the differences between MLS vs. LLM vs. JD.

 Sponsored Online MLS and Law Programs